romildo/straightline-java/README.md

 - There is a class for each interesting non terminal (representing a kind of phrase).
 - There is a subclass for each production rule for that non terminal (representing a particular form for the phrase).

 For instance, the _Stm_ non terminal represents statements.
-So there is an abstract class, named `Stm` to represent all forms of statements.
-But there are three forms of statements, and for each one there is a subclass of `Stm`:
+So there is an abstract class, named `absyn.Stm` to represent all forms of statements.
+But there are three forms of statements, and for each one there is a subclass of `absyn.Stm`:

 - compound statements, represented by the `Compoundstm` class
-- assignment statements, represented by the `AssignStm` class
+- assignment statements, represented by the `absyn.AssignStm` class
-- print statements, represented by the `PrintStm`class
+- print statements, represented by the `absyn.PrintStm`class

 # Activities